 6 Ayurvedic Foods to Eat Daily

 Seemingly common suggestions, Seasonal fruits are the most simple ayurvedic foods to eat daily.
-These provide overall nutrition to our body (so let’s stop ignoring them).
+These provide overall nutrition to our bodies (so let’s stop ignoring them).
 When we consume seasonal fruits, we experience the best flavour a fruit can provide.
 This way, we don’t have to fear any sort of sketchy gloss coating that markets use these days in order to make the fruits look seasonal.

 We also save up on money as fruits are sold for cheaper during their prime seasons.
 The best part is that the rich colour and taste make it worth the wait.
 The nutritional value, too, is at its best when fruits are being eaten during respective seasons.